 3. Using Single-Tenant Solutions

 Business leaders hold single-tenant solutions in high regard.
-With a multi-tenant solution, you’re always in the danger of data bleed and threats arising out of vulnerabilities affecting other organizations.
+With a multi-tenant solution, you’re always in danger of data bleed and threats arising out of vulnerabilities affecting other organizations.

-Hence, you might want to consider a single-tenant search solution that guarantees the security of the content while maintaining indices and prevents any accidental information leakage.
+Hence, you might want to consider a single-tenant search solution that guarantees the security of the content while maintaining indices and preventing any accidental information leakage.
 Another advantage of having dedicated search instances is that they store all the information in one place, making migration and export easier.

-4. Providing Secured Access Authentication
+4. Providing Secured Access to Authentication

 In the corporate world, sharing passwords or releasing any kind of personal information is a cardinal sin, and rightly so.
 Having said that, your employees still need to access and share information residing on disparate data sources, applications, and APIs on various platforms.

 This is when OAuth, an open-standard authorization framework, comes into the picture.
 Advanced, secure search solutions provide industry-standard OAuth 2.0 for authenticating access to different content source platforms.
 Users can share information with ease without multiple logins, all the while ensuring their credentials aren’t compromised.

 Did you know?
 Web Arx Security opines that 300,000 thousand new pieces of malware are created daily.

 5. Having An Incident Management Mechanism In Place

 Attackers are always on the hunt for data gold mines, and you having no detection system in place only makes their job easier.
 That’s why a proactive search solution employs some form of intrusion detection and alert mechanism.